vonagam/redjs-rails/README.md

 #### $defines( key, value )
 Assotiate the value with the key.

-## How It Work
+## How It Works

 ### Preprocessor
-It search for '$require' and '$define' directive.
+It searches for '$require' and '$define' directives.
-For '$require' - add specified pathname to required assets.
+For '$require' - add the specified pathname to required assets.
-For '$define' - insert a file pathname as first argument.
+For '$define' - insert a file pathname as the first argument.
-If there is no '$define' in file, then append '$define({ pathname }, 0)' to the end.
+If there is no '$define' in a file, then append '$define({ pathname }, 0)' to the end.

 ### JS side
 Nothing fancy to see there.